Skip to main content

 Thru-Hiker Connection

 Step away from The Colorado and Continental Divide Trail for a zero day in Leadville.
-The shuttle makes the weekend day smoother getting you allowing for rest up, resupply and easy return to the trail.
+The shuttle makes the weekend commute smoother.
+Allowing you to rest up, resupply and easily return to the trail.

 The new summer shuttle is funded by Lake County Government’s Tourism & Economic Development Department, along with community partners AngelView at Twin Lakes and Climax Mine (Freeport-McMoRan).